Wayne Moore (swimmer)

-Wayne Richard Moore (November 20, 1931 – February 20, 2015) was an American competition swimmer, Olympic champion, and former world record-holder.
+Wayne Richard Moore (November 20, 1931 – February 20, 2015) was an American competition swimmer, who competed for Yale University, a 1952 Helsinki Olympic champion, and a former world record-holder.

+Moore was born in Bridgeport, Connecticut on November 20, 1931, the son of Richard F. and Mary S. Moore, and lived in the Bridgeport area throughout his life.
+He was a 1949 graduate of Warren Harding High School.

+1952 Olympics

 Moore represented the United States at the 1952 Summer Olympics in Helsinki, Finland, where he won a gold medal in the men's 4×200-meter freestyle relay with U.S. teammates Bill Woolsey, Ford Konno and Jimmy McLane.
 Individually, Moore also competed in the men's 400-meter freestyle at the 1952 Olympics, finishing in sixth place in the event final.

+Yale University

-Moore was born in Bridgeport, Connecticut in 1931, the son of Richard F. and Mary S. Moore.
-He was a 1945 graduate of Warren Harding High School, and graduated from Yale University in 1953 with a degree in economics.
-Swimming for the Yale Bulldogs under coach Bob Kiphuth, Moore won NCAA titles in the 220-yard freestyle in 1952 and 440-yard freestyle in 1953.
-After college, Moore was drafted in the U.S. Army and served during the Korean War.
+Moore graduated from Yale University in 1953 with a degree in economics.
+Swimming for the Yale Bulldogs under Hall of Fame Coach Bob Kiphuth, he won NCAA titles in the 220-yard freestyle in 1952 and 440-yard freestyle in 1953.

+Before his Army Service, Moore married Janice Elaine Weyls.
+The couple settled in Trumbull, Connecticut and had five children, and a marriage that spanned 61 years.
+After college and marriage, Moore was drafted in the U.S. Army and served during the Korean War.

+Professions

-Moore's father had founded the Moore Special Tool Company, of Bridgeport, a tool and die maker.
-This specialised in ultra high-precision machine tools, such as jig borers and jig grinders.
-Wayne went to work for this company in 1953 and in time became its president.
-In 1970 he authored the book Foundations of Mechanical Accuracy, which is now seen as a standard text for the design of precise and stable machinery.
-He also became chairman of the National Machine Tool Builders Association (NMTB), the Acme United Corporation, and was a director of the American Precision Museum and the Bridgeport Engineering Institute.
+In 1924, Moore's father founded the Moore Special Tool Company, of Bridgeport, a tool and die maker.
+The company specialized in ultra high-precision machine tools, such as jig borers and jig grinders.
+After college graduation, in 1953, Wayne went to work for Moore Special Tool, and in time became its president.
+In 1970 he authored the book Foundations of Mechanical Accuracy, which is considered a standard text for the design of precise and stable machinery.
+He served as chairman of the National Machine Tool Builders Association (NMTB), the Acme United Corporation, and was a director of the American Precision Museum and the Bridgeport Engineering Institute.

-Moore died February 20, 2015; he was 83 years old.
+After a long illness, Moore died February 20, 2015 in Trumbull, Connecticut.
+He was survived by his wife, children, and many grandchildren.
+After a funeral service at Nichols United Methodist Church on February 28, Moore was buried at the Nichols Farm Burial Ground in Trumball, Connecticut.
+He was 83 years old.